ProMahmudul/Inventory-Management-System-in-Laravel/readme.md

 Copy that project in htdocs folder and open the folder location in cmd.

+Import database laravel_inventory.sql

-Now first rename the "env.example" file to ".env"
+Now rename the "env.example" file to ".env"

 You can configure the database informations here.